Indirect Component Testing using Shared Electrical Points

 Summary

-By using shared electrical points, you can remotely test circuits and relevant components – saving you much disassembly time.
-In the described case, the entire motor circuit from the console (less the instance where the motor or door switch is open) could be tested using this method.
+By using shared electrical points, you can remotely test circuits and relevant components – saving you disassembly time, while mitigating the risk of causing false-readings.
+In the first described case, the entire motor circuit from the console (less the instance where the motor or door switch is open) could be tested using this method.
 Using the schematic, simply identify the circuit that contains your subject load (in this case, the motor), and find which points along that circuit are accessible with minimal disassembly.
 At those points, identify which ones are shared with the individual components along that circuit path, and accordingly, test their continuity from your remote vantage point.

 *FOR A RECOMMENDED MULITMETER – CLICK HERE*